 There are also plans in place to consolidate undergraduate teaching laboratories and upgrade library facilities at City East, establish a new education precinct at Magill, and refurbish undergraduate teaching equipment and laboratories at Mawson Lakes.

-Find out more at the enterprising spaces website.
+Find out more in the enterprising spaces brochure.